 SDDA offers two seasons during the year, a “school year” season and a summer season.
-The “school year” season begins in September and culminates with a recital at the conclusion of school.
-The summer season runs during June and July only, with a week off for the July 4th holiday, and August off.
+The “school year” season typically begins in August or September and culminates with a recital at the conclusion of the school year.
+The summer season typically runs during June and July only, with a week off for the July 4th holiday.

 Can I enroll my child mid-season?